Thermal Vision: Pioneering Non-Invasive Temperature Tracking in Congested Spaces: Methodology

 \subsection{Regression Framework}

 The following equation represents a simple linear regression model for mapping pixel to temperature values.

 Where $Temperature$ represents ground truth temperature and $Pixel\_Value$ is the maximum pixel value within the ROI.
-The equation might change depending on the regression model used for predicting the temperature.
-The maximum pixel value was used to estimate the highest temperature within the ROI, thus enabling identifying individuals exhibiting unusual or elevated body temperatures.
+The equation might change depending on the regression model used to predict the temperature.
+The maximum pixel value was used to estimate the highest temperature within the ROI, thus enabling the identification of individuals exhibiting unusual or elevated body temperatures.

 We evaluated 11 different regression models for estimating temperature: Linear, Ridge, Lasso, Elastic net, Support vector, K Neighbors, Gaussian process, Decision tree, Gradient Boosting, Random Forest, and XGBoost.
 The models were evaluated using Mean Squared Error (MSE) and $R^2$ score defined as follows